 Getting feedback will help you to improve your graduate CV over time.

 Ask your close friends and family for advice on how to improve your CV further; an outside perspective is a good way to make improvements.

-Looking for more Careers Advice, or ready to start applying for Graduate Jobs?
-Check out the latest jobs on our Graduate Jobs board.
+Looking for more careers tips blog, or ready to start applying for Graduate Jobs?
+Check out the latest jobs on our graduate jobs site.